Paris in World War II: Open city

-The British General Staff urged the French to defend Paris street-by-street, but Pétain dismissed the idea: "To make Paris into a city of ruins will not affect the issue."
-On June 12, the French government, in Tours, declared Paris to be an open city, that there would be no resistance.
-At 5:30 in the morning of June 14, the first German advance guard entered the city at Porte de La Villette and took the rue de Flandres toward the center.
+The British General Staff urged the French to defend Paris street by street, but Pétain dismissed the idea: "To make Paris into a city of ruins will not affect the issue."
+On 12 June, the French government, in Tours, declared Paris to be an open city, that there would be no resistance.
+At 5:30 a.m. of 14 June, the first German advance guard entered the city at Porte de La Villette and took the Rue de Flandres toward the center.
 They were followed by several German columns, which, following an established plan, moved to the principal intersections.
 German military vehicles with loudspeakers circulated, instructing Parisians not to leave their buildings.
-At eight in the morning, delegations of German officers arrived at the Invalides, headquarters of the military governor of Paris, Henri Dentz, and at the Prefecture of Police, where the Prefect, Roger Langeron, was waiting.
+At 8 p.m., delegations of German officers arrived at Les Invalides, headquarters of the military governor of Paris, Henri Dentz, and at the Prefecture of Police, where the Prefect, Roger Langeron, was waiting.
 The Germans politely invited the French officials to put themselves at the disposition of the German occupiers.
-By the end of the afternoon, the Germans had hung a swastika flag at the Arc de Triomphe and organized military parades with a marching band on the Champs Élysées and Avenue Foch, primarily for the benefit of the German army photographers and newsreel cameramen.
+By the end of the afternoon, the Germans had hung a swastika flag at the Arc de Triomphe and organized military parades with a marching band on the Champs-Élysées and Avenue Foch, primarily for the benefit of the German army photographers and newsreel cameramen.

 Capitulation

-On the evening of June 16, Prime Minister Reynaud resigned.
-On the morning of June 17, General de Gaulle left Bordeaux by plane for London.
+On the evening of 16 June, Prime Minister Reynaud resigned.
+On the morning of 17 June, General De Gaulle left Bordeaux by plane for London.
 At midday, Parisians gathered around radios heard Pétain, the new head of the French government, announce: "It is with a heavy heart that I tell you today that we must cease hostilities.
 The fighting must stop."
 Though no armistice had yet been signed, the French army stopped fighting.

-Nazi leader Adolf Hitler arrived on June 24 for a rapid tour by car, his only visit to Paris.
+The German Chancellor Adolf Hitler arrived on 24 June for a rapid tour by car, his only visit to Paris.
 He was guided by the German sculptor Arno Breker and by his chief architect, Albert Speer, both of whom had lived in Paris.
 He saw the Opera House and viewed the Eiffel Tower from the terrace of the Palace of Chaillot, paid homage at Napoleon's tomb, and visited the artist's quarter of Montmartre.